sitius2/query_builder/README.md

 This is a Library written in pure Rust intended to be easy to use for creating SQL Queries.
 This is also a project I mainly started to improve my Rust skills.

+This is NOT a way to interact with any database, it just provides (or in some cases at least tries) to provide SQL-Queries that conform to the language specification.
+There is absolutely no warranty that things will work as expected as the interpretation of the resulting queries may differ depending on what database is used

 # Usage
 In order to use this library add the line `query_builder = "*"` to the `[dependencies]` section of your `Cargo.toml`.
 Then in your code you can use `extern crate query_builder;` and access it with `use query_builder::*`